Contraception

 Emergency contraception

-The 2 forms of emergency contraception are the emergency contraceptive pill and the copper IUD.
+There are also 2 types of emergency contraception – the emergency contraceptive pill and the copper IUD.

-• This should be taken within 72 hours of unprotected sex.
+• The emergency contraceptive pill (also called the morning after pill) must be taken within 72 hours of unprotected sex.

 Read more about emergency contraception.